May. 02, 2020

 immune8.jpg

-Exercise helps to maintain a healthy weight (BMI: 18.5-24.9), lowering blood pressure, maintain a good heart condition and protects against diseases.
-It is recommended to do a light exercise (ie walking, vacuuming, gardening) for 20-30 min a day (or 150 min/week) or a purposeful moderate exercise (gym, tennis, golf, cycling) for 20-60 min a day (or 75 min/week) .
+Exercise helps maintain a healthy weight (BMI: 18.5-24.9), lowers blood pressure, maintains good heart condition and protects against diseases.
+It is recommended to do light exercise (walking, vacuuming, gardening) for 20-30 min per day (or 150 min/week) or purposeful moderate exercise (gym, tennis, golf, cycling) for 20-60 min per day (or 75 min/week) .

 REDUCE STRESS

-Allow yourself a moment of wellness every now and then to reduce your stress levels .
-Studies have shown that people with lower levels of stress are more likely to fight illnesses and show faster wound healing.
+Treat yourself to a moment of well-being every now and then and reduce your stress levels .
+Studies have shown that people with less stress fight off diseases more often and show faster wound healing.

-Activities such as meditation, yoga, tai chi, reading mindfulness books or perhaps you prefer listening to calming audiobooks, can take your mind off stressful situations.
-Giving yourself a relaxing facial massage, using some of your favorite beauty products can release tension.
-In Japan, a study on women, aged between 20-40, showed that feelings of anxiety and negative mood were reduced after a facial massage of 45 min .
-We encourage you to at least give it a try!
+Activities such as meditation, yoga, tai chi, reading mindfulness books or maybe listening to calming audiobooks can distract you from stressful situations.
+Giving yourself a relaxing facial massage, using some of your favorite beauty products can help reduce tension.
+In Japan, a study of women aged 20-40 found that feelings of anxiety and negative mood were reduced after a 45 min facial massage .
+We recommend you at least give it a try!

 immune9.jpg